James Coppinger: Personal life

 Doncaster Rovers have worked with the NSPCC since the beginning of 2009.
 In June 2011, Coppinger, along with Mark Wilson, James O'Connor, other Rovers staff and local Doncaster businessmen David Plant and Brian Butcher walked the 62-mile Inca Trek raising almost £50,000 for the charity.
 He has also set up 'Pro Mindset', a mentoring and support service for footballers, and 'Kixx Middlesbrough', a local youth coaching academy.

 In January 2013, along with several other people, including fellow footballers, Coppinger faced a race-fixing inquiry with allegations of corruption in gambling on horses to lose on Betting exchanges in nine races between 1 November 2010 and 31 March 2011.
 He strongly denied the charges, though was found guilty of corrupt and fraudulent practices by the British Horseracing Authority and given a three-year ban from any dealings with registered racing individuals.

-He will receive the Freedom of the Borough of Doncaster on 21 May 2022.
+He received the Freedom of the Borough of Doncaster on 21 May 2022.